 Sometimes desperate situations create courage out of necessity.
 God has a way of turning the “you” that you thought was small, unnoticeable, and un-formidable into something else entirely all by means growing your faith.

 In Hebrews 5:7-8, it describes how God heard Jesus’ prayers because of His reverent submission.
 Think on that.
-It’s humbling not just that Jesus prayed fervent prayers but that His prayers required radical obedience and being confident in God the Father.
+It’s humbling not just that Jesus prayed fervent prayers but that His prayers required radical obedience and being confident in God the Father, experiencing what we experience—empathy.
 Faith that requires reverent submission also requires courage.
 That kind of faith grows things.
 That concept of faith growing things became an inspiration to a design of the same name.
 I drew roots and within that root system, I illustrated the word “faith” to represent the hidden growth below the surface.
 Art, in that way, makes the artist’s life an open book to some extent.
 I was learning that faith produces things that, though often invisible to the naked eye, are very real.
 Looking far below the surface, there’s foundational growth.

 Beautiful things grow in quiet patience.